-Today, Kaspersky Lab celebrates the first annual Tin Foil Hat Day and launches a dedicated information security service.
+Today, Kaspersky Lab celebrates the first annual Tin Foil Hat Day.

 Throughout its existence, Kaspersky Lab strives to protect people and businesses from all kinds of information threats.
 But who said those threats necessarily have the form of programming code?

 There are many “information viruses” in the form of word-of-mouth, hearsay, bruits, soughs, buzzes, and non-testaturs affecting our daily functioning in a negative way.
 All of this malice is there to pry open our skulls and brains and invade.

 Moreover, there are unseen adversaries trying to read and influence humans’ thoughts by any possible means; how to stop them?There is a way!

 This year is the 120th since the invention of a tin foil hat – a simple to produce and very efficient information security tool preventing warping and state-altering attacks targeted at our minds.